The Conversion of Saint Paul by Caravaggio, 1601

-* Followed by a coffee hour and fellowship in the church hall
+*Followed by a coffe hour in the parish hall

-**Followed by a light meal and fellowship in the church hall
+**Followed by a community supper in the parish hall

 Christ Church is the only English-speaking church in the city and surrounding area.
 Our services and most other activities are held in English.